-- Application submission (deadline July 7th, 2019): Send the following documents to the e-mail address firstname.lastname@example.org (the application will not be considered if you send the documents to any other address):
+- Application submission (deadline has passed): Send the following documents to the e-mail address firstname.lastname@example.org (the application will not be considered if you send the documents to any other address):

 - Cover Letter (required): the letter must mention explicitly the project you intend to apply for (see Step 1) and demonstrate convincingly why you may be the best student for such a project;